aya49/202105_sfu_cmpt_127/assignments/01/README.md

 Open assignment 01 on [repl.it](https://replit.com/team/202105cmpt127) > Team Projects > 01_assignment

-(if repl.it doesn't work, download files [here](./files.zip), and upload your files in a zip to Canvas)
+(if repl.it doesn't work, download files [here](./files), and upload your files in a zip file to Canvas)

 **Remember**:
 - Reference [lab 01](../../labs/01) for help!